-- 1. Select in the library tree the edition (e.g. the current edition) the new edition should be based on. - 2.
+- 1. On the elements list select the edition (e.g. the current edition) the new edition should be based on. - 2.
 From the context menu select the New edition... function.
 Alternatively, the toolbar button or main menu options can be used. - 3.
 In the New Edition Wizard select the versions of publication files to compose the new edition.